Swagger UI

 2. Key concepts

-This microlearning centers around Swagger UI for the API Gateway solution of eMagiz.
+This microlearning centers around the Swagger UI page.

-With Swagger UI we mean: A user interface that external parties can access via the browser to see the specifications of your API Gateway and test their solutions at the same time
+• With Swagger UI, we mean a user interface that (external) parties can access via the browser to see the specifications of your API Gateway and test their solutions simultaneously.

-With API Gateway we mean: A collection of RESTful API operations that can be published to the outside world to give them access to applications that are linked to your business process
+• With API Gateway, we mean a collection of RESTful API operations that can be published to the outside world to give them access to applications linked to your business process.

 • Authorization